Period pain: 3 root causes

 • A genetic tendency to have poor clearance of histamine from the body (such as a SNP on the DAO or HNMT genes).

-Once we know where the problem lies for you, we can target this with supplementation and nutrition.
+Once we know where the problem lies for you, we can target this with supplementation and nutrition in your personalised healthplan that accompanies the Advanced Hormone Test

 Learn more about the connection between histamine and hormones.